Yield gap between Italian and German bonds hits 26-month low | Business

 Yield gap between Italian and German bonds hits 26-month low

-Germany's 10-year yield, the benchmark for the euro zone, was last down 2 bps at 2.31%.
-The ECB will probably start cutting rates between April and June 21, as the "victory" against inflation is in sight, French central bank head Francois Villeroy de Galhau said.
+The gap between Italian and German yields hit a 26-month low on Wednesday, as the euro area's bond prices struggled for direction, with markets still betting on around 90-95 basis points (bps) of European Central Bank rate cuts in 2024.

-The gap between Italian and German yields hit a 26-month low on Wednesday while the euro area's bond prices edged higher after falling the day before, with markets still betting on 95 basis points of European Central Bank rate cuts in 2024.
+The gap between Italian and German yields hit a 26-month low on Wednesday, as the euro area's bond prices struggled for direction, with markets still betting on around 90-95 basis points (bps) of European Central Bank rate cuts in 2024.
+Bond prices move inversely to yields.

-The ECB will probably start cutting rates between April and June 21, as the "victory" against inflation is in sight, French central bank head Francois Villeroy de Galhau said.
-Money markets discounted 95 bps of ECB rate cuts in 2024 while almost entirely pricing a first move by June and almost no chance of a rate cut in April.
+The ECB would probably start cutting rates between April and June 21, as the "victory" against inflation was in sight, French central bank head Francois Villeroy de Galhau said.
+Money markets discounted 92 bps of ECB rate cuts in 2024 while almost fully pricing a first move by June and almost no chance of a rate cut in April.

-"The longer rates remain restrictive and the slower the ECB is to cut, the bigger the danger that some economic harm becomes apparent," said Chris Attfield, European rates strategist at HSBC, flagging that the ECB assumes unemployment will not rise and that growth will pick up in the second half of 2024.
-"The early signs of stress are already visible in January's survey of bank lending, which fell as high rates suppressed credit demand," he added.
+"The longer rates remain restrictive and the slower the ECB is to cut, the bigger the danger that some economic harm becomes apparent," said Chris Attfield, European rates strategist at HSBC.
+"The early signs of stress are already visible in January's survey of bank lending," he added.
 "These tail risks are not significantly priced into the market at present."

-The ECB will announce later in the session the outcome of discussions about its Operational Framework Review, a technical but vital exercise that will set rules for how it provides liquidity to commercial banks in the coming years.
+The ECB on Wednesday unveiled the outcome of its Operational Framework Review, a technical but vital exercise that sets rules for how it provides liquidity to commercial banks in the coming years.
+Under the new framework, the ECB will give banks more incentive to lend to each other, while providing safety nets to limit the risk that lenders could run out of cash, including tweaking one of its key interest rates in September.

+The ECB also plans to launch longer-term loans and bond-buying operations once it sees its balance sheet has started growing again as a result of banks' own borrowing.
+A likely implication is that future bond purchases will be focused on shorter-maturity bonds.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)